Avoiding Exclusion

 Young people and their parents may wonder if moving to another school will improve difficulties.
 But studies show that changing schools may not help.

 Young people who move schools are at risk of doing worse in their learning and exams.
 The more moves, the higher the risk.
-Young people who choose to stay and solve any problems at the same school usually do better.

 Instant expert: Find out about starting or changing schools in Oxfordshire.

-They can also help address problems and barriers, like being a young parent, a young carer, or having difficulties with drug or alcohol use (yours or someone else's).
+Young people who are NEET (not in employment, education or training) can get support to reconnect with learning or address problems and barriers, like being a young parent, a young carer, or having difficulties with drug or alcohol use (yours or someone else's).

 All children have the right to stay in education until age 18.